 For an adrenaline rush, you need to check out the high body slide, which is a whopping four stories high.
 Also, the tube slide is tons of fun.

 The little ones will enjoy the zero-depth kiddie pool and giant playhouse structure that has water cannons.
-Like the other water parks on this list of the best water parks in Minnesota, the Paul Bunyan park has a huge indoor/outdoor hot tub, and you can also relax on the calming waters of the lazy river.
+Like the other water parks on this list of the best water parks in Minnesota, Paul Bunyan Water Park has a huge indoor/outdoor hot tub, and you can also relax on the calming waters of the lazy river.

 Other activities include water basketball and the can’t-miss Gold Mine Arcade.